Gheost/SurveyForm/README.md

 # SurveyForm
-This is a basic survey form.
+This is a basic survey form layout without Javascript.

+JavaScript will be updated.